ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 client-specific information such as account credentials.

-Clients cannot carry connection-level state between requests as they only establish direct connections to the proxy responsible for the oblivious proxy resource.
+Clients cannot carry connection-level state between requests as they only establish direct connections to the relay responsible for the Oblivious Relay resource.
 However, clients need to ensure that they construct requests without any information gained from previous requests.
 Otherwise, the server might be able to use that information to link requests.
 Cookies {{?COOKIES=RFC6265}} are